SparedRay/vue2-codemirror-lite-html/README.md

     @changed="yourCodeChangeMethod">
 </codemirror>
 ```

-Lint options are equivalent to JSHINT options (or what you'd normally put in .jshintrc).
-See all the options [here](https://github.com/jshint/jshint/blob/master/examples/.jshintrc)
+lint is disabled since it is useless for my evil purposes

-There's also a [code example](https://github.com/sireniaeu/vue2-codemirror-lite-js/tree/master/demo/index.html) available in the source.
+There's also a [code example](https://github.com/SparedRay/vue2-codemirror-lite-html/tree/master/demo/index.html) available in the source.

 ### Developing
 There's a simple webpack config setup to get you started.